jborean93/omi/README.md

 + `--prefix`: Set the OMI install prefix path (default: `/opt/omi`).
 This is only useful for defining a custom config base path that the library will use
 + `--skip-clear`: Don't clear the `Unix/build-{distribution}` folder before building to speed up compilation after making changes to the code
 + `--skip-deps`: Don't install the required build dependencies

+Once the build step is completed it will generate the compiled libraries at `PSWSMan/lib/{distribution}/*`.

 The aim is to support the same distributions that PowerShell supports but so far the build tool only supports a limited number of distributions.
 The distributions that are currently setup in the `build.py` script are: